Mike van Duinen

-Mike van Duinen ([ˈmɑik fɑn ˈdœynə(n)]; born 6 November 1991) is a Dutch professional footballer who plays as a striker for Eredivisie club Excelsior.
+Mike van Duinen ([ˈmɑik fɑn ˈdœynə(n)]; born 6 November 1991) is a Dutch professional footballer who plays as a striker for Eerste Divisie club Excelsior.

 Career

 Van Duinen formerly played for ADO Den Haag and moved abroad to play for 2.
 Bundesliga outfit Fortuna Düsseldorf in 2015.
 After an unsuccessful spell, they loaned him to Roda JC for the remainder of the 2015-16 season.
 He joined Excelsior in the summer of 2016.
 After two seasons, he signed a three-year deal with Zwolle.

 On 10 July 2021, Greek Super League club OFI announced the signing of Mike van Duinen, on a three-year contract.

 On 19 August 2022, van Duinen returned to Excelsior and signed a three-year deal.